varnish/hitch/README.md

 Configuration File
 ------------------

-Stud can also use a configuration file that supports all the same options as the command-line arguments.
-You can use `stud --default-config` to generate the default configuration on stdout; then, customize your configuration and pass it to `stud --config=FILE`.
+hitch can also use a configuration file that supports all the same options as the command-line arguments.
+You can use `hitch --default-config` to generate the default configuration on stdout; then, customize your configuration and pass it to `hitch --config=FILE`.

 Serving HTTPS
 -------------

-If you're using `stud` for HTTPS, please make sure to use the `--ssl` option!
+If you're using `hitch` for HTTPS, please make sure to use the `--ssl` option!

 Diffie–Hellman
 --------------

-To use DH with stud, you will need to add some bytes to your pem file:
+To use DH with hitch, you will need to add some bytes to your pem file:

 % openssl dhparam -rand - 1024 >> PEMFILE